 7. Persistent Over Stubborn

 Some highly sensitive children tend to show a stubborn streak as they rely more on their intuition than on outside authorities.
 If you count your child among these children, calling him stubborn will just teach him to not trust his instincts.
-Instead, term it as his ‘persistence’ and focus on channeling his persistence positively to make it his strength.
+Instead, term it as his ‘persistence’ and focus on channelling his persistence positively to make it his strength.

-8. Fearless As Opposed to Reckless
+8. Fearless as Opposed to Reckless

 The curiosity to explore their surroundings combined with a ‘spirited’ personality tends to make adventurous explorers of little kids with a willingness to risk injury.
 Don’t term them anything other than fearless, lest they lose this curiosity to explore the outdoors!

-9. Passionate Rather Than Quick-tempered
+9. Passionate Rather Than Quick-Tempered

 Each child has a different set of skills, and some children don’t have the skill to understand and control their frustration or voice them, resulting in frequent temper tantrums.
 They’re passionate about their wants and just can’t figure out how to express them better.
-Calling them quick tempered will frustrate them further as they realize you don’t understand their passionate emotions either.
+Calling them quick-tempered will frustrate them further as they realize you don’t understand their passionate emotions either.